marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-Automation.md

      *** /data/daffy/cp4ba/templates/services/samples   **without the .yaml** in the name

-To use samples, you would give the name of the sample in this directory .
+To use samples, you would give the name of the sample in this directory.

 ocp-starter-ocs-adp-bai-IF008
 ocp-starter-ocs-bai-content-decisions-workflow-streams-IF007